reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 * In [Interaction and Independence](#interaction-and-independence), we saw how to launch an interactive version of a dApp on a real network.
 * In [Web Interaction](#web-interaction-with-react) we deployed our Reach program as a fully decentralized Web app using React.

-Despite having done so much, this is really only a brief introduction to what is possible with Reach.
+Despite having done so much, this is only a brief introduction to what is possible with Reach.

 How difficult was it to write a complete dApp using Reach?
 Let's look at the final versions of our programs to assess.